ilhamnoerr95/nextjs15-ai-socketio/README.md

 6. faster initial page load and first contentful paint.
 By generating html on the server, users see content immediately - no waiting for js to dwonload and execute.
 7. imporved seo, search engines bots can easily read the server-rendered html, makinng your pages more indexable.
 8. efficient streaming, server components can split the rendering process into chunks that stream to the client as they're ready. this means users start seeing content faster instead of waiting for the entire page to render on the server.

+## LIFECYCLE OF REACT SERVER COMPONENT (RSC)

+there are 3 keys of lifecyle redering: client/browser, nextjs and react. this diffrent from csr and ssr lifecyle.

+### Render for client

+note: if server components suspend react will be paused rendering substree instead give a placeholder value and react will prepare for instructions to client component later.

+1. initial Sequence: user request with url -> next js will be matches the url to the server compontents -> next js instruct react to render server component. react will render server component any child component also server component to convert into json format as RSC payload -> react send to next js and next js will be take both of rsc payload and client component instruction to generate html on server -> html will be stream right away to browser to give uninteractive ui preveiw of the route at the same time next js will be streams rsc payload as react render each piece of ui, once reaches the browser next js will be process everything streamed at over, reactjs uses rsc payload and client component instruction to progressively render ui -> after all client and server component output the final ui, all state display to users -> client component undergo hydration to make static ui become interactive ui.
+2. Update Sequence: refetch from brwoser sent route to nextjs => nextjs receive it and matches that routes to server component => next js will tel to reacts render server compnent this part same as initial sequence => react will render everthing and send rsc payload to next js => but instead next js not will generate html it will be streams progressively the response data straight forward back to the client and trigger rerender of the route using new content, and react will reconcile carefully to merge the new rendered output with the existion component on the screen then updated everthing UI.